 Monolithic microwave integrated circuit, or MMIC is an Integrated Circuit (IC) device that operates at Microwave frequencies (300 MHz to 300 GHz).

-These devices typically perform functions such as High Power Amplifiers (HPA), Low-Noise Amplifiers (LNA) and Single Pole Double Throw (SPDT) Monolithic Microwave Integrated Circuit (MMIC) Switch.
+Perform functions such as High Power Amplifiers (HPA), Low-Noise Amplifiers (LNA) and Single Pole Double Throw (SPDT) Switch.

 MMICs are dimensionally small (from around 1 mm² to 10 mm²) and can be mass-produced, which has allowed the proliferation of High-frequency devices and applications.

 MMICs were originally fabricated using Gallium Arsenide (GaAs), a III-V compound Semiconductor.

 Originally, MMICs used Metal-Semiconductor Field-Effect Transistors (MESFETs) as the active device.
 More recently High-Electron-Mobility Transistor (HEMTs), and Heterojunction Bipolar Transistors (HBTs) have become common.

 Other III-V technologies, such as Indium Phosphide (InP), have been shown to offer superior performance to GaAs in terms of gain, higher cutoff frequency, and low noise.
 However, they also tend to be more expensive due to smaller wafer sizes and increased material fragility.